 from 22 different countries is described with its geographic location.

 It provides a great cross-section of the many and varied bridges and

 bridge types all over the world.
 This is an eBook on Apples iBookstore and printed copies may be purchased above.

 Patrick is currently working on the PTM Werks Series of children’s

-wonderful illustrations show the center lock, gears under the drawbridge, and controls inside the bridge house.
-The Narrows Drawbridge is used by a variety of vehicles, watercraft, and animal characters that go over and under as they go about with their busy day.
-This book is recommended for kids 3-years old and up and will be released in October 2014 from CurlyQ Press and distributed by Applewood Books.
+wonderful illustrations show the locks, gears, and controls and the variety of fanciful animal characters, vehicles, and watercraft the pass over and through the busy Narrows Drawbridge.
+The book is recommended for children 3-years old and up and will be in stores in October 2014 from CurlyQ Press and distributed by Applewood and Ingram Books.

 The second book in the series Airplanes Take off and Land is currently in the works and expected in early 2015 also from

 .
-It introduces Harry (a sheep) who is a little afraid of flying and travels with Aunt Stacey to visit his grandmother.
-Stacey is the captain and pilot of the flight and Harry gets a special treat visiting the pilots lounge, seeing the filing of the flight plan, pre-flight inspections, and sits in the jump seat for a closeup view of flying an airplane, its controls, and procedures.
+It introduces Harry (a sheep) who is a little afraid of flying and travels with his Aunt Stacey to visit his grandmother.
+Stacey is the captain and pilot of the Crow-Flies Airlines Flight Six and Harry gets special treatment traveling with his aunt and gets to visit the pilots lounge, see the pre-flight inspection, and sits in the jump seat to get a closeup view of flying, the airplane controls, and in-flight procedures.

 As A Young Boy . . .